darosio/ClopHfit/docs/references/prtecan.rst

 The TecanfilesGroup class has several private attributes: tecanfiles, labelblocksgroups, and metadata.
 It represents a group of Tecanfile objects, and has a one-to-many relationship with Tecanfile and LabelblocksGroup.

-The Titration class has several private attributes: tecanfiles, conc, additions, buffer_wells, data_dilutioncorrected, and data_dilutioncorrected_norm.
+The Titration class has several private attributes: tecanfiles, conc, additions, buffer_wells, data, and data_nrm.
 It represents a titration experiment and its associated data.
 It has several public methods, including load_additions(), and export_data().

 The PlateScheme class has several private attributes: file, buffer, crtl, and names.
 It represents a scheme for a plate, and has several public methods.